How Long Do You Have to Seek Medical Treatment after an Accident in New York?

 How Long Do You Have to File a Lawsuit for Accident Injuries in New York?

-According to New York law, personal injury victims must file their personal injury lawsuit within three years of the date of the accident.
 The longer you wait to get medical treatment, the harder it will be to file your suit within the time limit (also known as the “statute of limitations”).
-Filing a lawsuit may take time, particularly for complicated injuries, so it is important that you act quickly and speak with a Garden City car accident lawyer as soon as possible to give yourself the best chance of recovery.
+Filing a lawsuit may take time, particularly for complicated injuries, so it is important that you act quickly and speak with our Garden City car accident lawyers as soon as possible to give yourself the best chance of recovery.

 We Can Get You Compensation for Medical Treatment of Your Accident Injuries